Nanny Boundaries: How Close Is Too Close for a Nanny and a Family?

-"It's important to know the nanny is not your therapist and you are not her therapist," Ludwig says.
+"It's important to know that the nanny is not your therapist and you are not her therapist," says Ludwig.

 "If you're going to be inappropriate, that's going to send a message to the nanny that the same is OK for her," Ludwig says.

 [RELATED: "You're the Boss -- Like It or Not"]

 It's true, too, that nannies don't want to hear about their employer's problems.
 Nanny expert Neysa Richardson says she's happy to know that a family had a great weekend outing, but if the couple was fighting, that's too much information.
 Ditto if her employer is having, as one boss discussed with Richardson, bowel issues.

 "Unless it directly affects my job, I don't need to know," Richardson says.

 And when it comes to a nanny's personal life, a family should be aware of a big issue in her life, like a divorce, but not actively involved to preserve the separation between her job and her personal life, Richardson says.

 Just as an employer shouldn't rely on a nanny to be a life coach, a nanny shouldn't view her employer as a bank.
 Nannies frequently ask for money for car payments, student loans or credit card debt, says Richardson, who disapproves of the practice.
 Nannies sometimes feel entitled to the money and don't pay it back, she says, putting employers in an awkward position.